ex-Plant/next_react_playground/notes/next.md

         toast.error(`Something went wrong 🚨:` + res.message);
       }
     });

 }

-*useFormAction*
+_useFormAction_
 Usage
 Display a pending state during form submission
 Read the form data being submitted

 - for actions outside forms like in buttons, stand alone inputs etc.

 check if you have access to formDAta in form submit ?

 **video 263 265**

 - TUTORIAL ZODA I REACT HOOK FORM
 - WALIDACJA NA SERWERZE
 - REGISTER...
 - ZOD RESOLVER

-*video 768*
+_video 768_

 - grid layout
 - you can add botu grid-cols-3 and grid-rows-2 for cols/rows
 - row-start-1 row-span-1
-it is a BAD PRACTICE to include layout in individual components - it should be visible from the higher level layout component, you can use content wrappers or simply pass classes
+  it is a BAD PRACTICE to include layout in individual components - it should be visible from the higher level layout component, you can use content wrappers or simply pass classes -
--

 isNan()
 substring()